DanielKehoe/learn-rails-copilot/13_Getting_Help.md

 If you are in a classroom, or studying in a group, ask a peer to look at your problem.
 Most problems are caused by simple typos or formatting errors.
 Your classmate may see what you overlooked.

 [Stack Overflow](http://stackoverflow.com/questions/tagged/learn-ruby-on-rails) provides a question-and-answer forum for readers of this book.
 As the author of this book, I can't solve your individual problems or help you directly by email.
-If I did, I would not have time to create the tutorials and videos that benefit so many people.
+If I did, I would not have time to create the tutorials that benefit so many people.
 However, I watch for questions on Stack Overflow.
 Everyone benefits when solutions are made public.

 - tag your questions on Stack Overflow with **railsapps** for extra attention